vcoelh/Learning/README.md

 # Learning JavaScript
- some code that I wrote
+some little  projects and notes